-- We ask that your older sibling be dropped off first, as they are not allowed to mix in with the babies or remain outside the classroom unsupervised.
-If an older sibling must come in to the room, a carpet square is provided for them to sit inside the classroom near the door.
-Older siblings must accompany their parent at all times while in the building.
-This ensures the safety and supervision of all the children. - Bring daily supplies in bags small enough to easily fit in your child's cubby; we recommend a reusable cloth grocery bag. - Adult personal belongings should be left outside of the classroom or out of the reach of babies.
-Purses left on the floor or low shelf are hazardous for mobile infants; lab coats, stethoscopes, etc. may present other sanitation or safety issues; pagers and cell phones should be
+- Out of an abundance of caution for all children who enter the Infant/Toddler building, siblings will not be permitted to stay in the front lobby without the supervision of their caregiver.
+It is the expectation for the safety of siblings, they will walk with their caregiver to conduct drop-off/pick-up at the classroom entrance. - Bring daily supplies in bags small enough to easily fit in your child's cubby; we recommend a reusable cloth grocery bag. - Adult personal belongings should be left outside of the classroom or out of the reach of babies.
+Purses left on the floor or low shelf are hazardous for mobile infants; lab coats, stethoscopes, etc. may present other sanitation or safety issues; pagers and cell phones should be stored away, turned off or left on vibrate to avoid disrupting the classroom.
+A hook is provided by the door to hang purses out of the reach of children.

-- stored away, turned off or left on vibrate to avoid disrupting the classroom.
-A hook is provided by the door to hang purses out of the reach of children. - All medications must be checked in at the front office and accompanied by a physician's authorization to administer; this includes over the counter medicines, including Tylenol or teething gel. - Complete the top portion of the daily report form in your child's book.
+- All medications must be checked in at the front office and accompanied by a physician's authorization to administer; this includes over the counter medicines, including Tylenol or teething gel. - Complete the top portion of the daily report form in your child's book.
 Pick up the white copy at the end of each day for information on feeding, napping, diapering, and other notes (including notices for more diapers or wipes). - Check the "Today We...Board" located inside the classroom next to the hallway door each day for general information such as the day's activities, upcoming events, and other helpful information. - Children's file folders are located on top of the cubbies.
 We use this folder to send home artwork, letters and announcements from the front office or the Callier Parent Association, and accident reports.
 Please check this folder on a daily basis. - Do not bring toys from home.
 Callier is not responsible for personal items that are lost or broken at school.
 In addition, personal toys can create conflict between classmates as the children get older.
 We have very specific requirements for toys/supplies in the classroom so help keep all or our children safe and keep home toys at home. - It is critical for us to have accurate phone numbers and e-mail addresses; families are asked to routinely verify current contact information.